pingcap/docs-dm/en/quick-start-with-dm.md

 ## Sample scenario

-Suppose you deploy DM-master and DM-worker instances locally, and migrates data from an upstream MySQL instance to a downstream TiDB instance.
+Suppose you deploy DM-master and DM-worker instances locally, and migrate data from an upstream MySQL instance to a downstream TiDB instance.

 The detailed information of each instance is as follows: